Behind the camera: This picture was part of a series that Special Forces troops took as souvenir pictures of them ‘posing’ with John Walker Lindh

 John Walker Lindh or the American Taliban was made a media sensation after his discovery during the US military action in Afghanistan in response to the 911 attacks.
 Lindh in 2001 was serving in Afghanistan’s Taliban forces who were part of Afghan civil war against the Northern Alliance.
 After 911 the American government demanded the give up Osma Bin Laden when the Taliban refused US forces entered the ongoing civil war on the side of the Northern Alliance.
-Lindh was part of a group of Taliban soldiers in Konduz region that surrendered to Northern Alliance forces in November 25, 2001.
+Lindh was part of a group of Taliban soldiers in Konduz region that surrendered to Northern Alliance forces on November 25, 2001.
 These same soldiers staged a violent uprising in their prison near Mazar-e Sharif.
-Lindh while wounded by a bullet in the thigh was one of a few survivors of the failed prison uprising and was taken into US custody on, December 2, 2001.
+Lindh, while wounded by a bullet in the thigh, was one of a few survivors of the failed prison uprising and was taken into US custody on, December 2, 2001.
 While in US custody American Special Forces took hundreds of souvenir pictures with Lindh strapped down to a stretcher.
 This was one of those pictures.

 Prision Uprising at Qali-i-Jangi fortress near Mazar-e Sharif

-this is against Islam.
+This is against Islam.
 It is a major sin to break a contract

 American Special forces took hundreds of souvenir pictures and home videos of Lindh while he was strapped down to a stretcher.
 Even though the Geneva Convention prohibits activities that might humiliate prisoners.
-The rest of the photos were not made public and most were destroyed when their existence was discovered by superior military personal.
+The rest of the photos were not made public and most were destroyed when their existence was discovered by superior military personnel.
 While the government denies destroying evidence Lindh’s lawyers had to get a federal judge to order a “preservation order” for all evidence, including videos and photographs.

-he appeared to be suffering from hypothermia, and exposure, and acted delirious
+He appeared to be suffering from hypothermia, and exposure, and acted delirious

---Special Forces Agents on Lindh's condition
+-Special Forces Agents on Lindh’s condition

-During the federal government prosecution of Lindh’s case serious questions were raised about his treatment after his capture on Dec 1, 2001.
-It emerged that during the uprising which lasted from Nov 25 to Dec 1, 2001 Lindh had been wounded and had very little to eat and almost no time to sleep.
-From the fortress prison he was bundled into a truck with the other prisoners and taken to the nearby town of Sheberghan where he arranged with CNN correspondent Robert Pelton to get medical care in exchange for an interview.
-According to Special Forces personal who were present at the time Lindh, “was malnourished and in extremely overall poor condition … he appeared to be suffering from hypothermia, and exposure, and acted delirious”.
+During the federal government prosecution of Lindh’s case, serious questions were raised about his treatment after his capture on Dec 1, 2001.
+It emerged that during the uprising which lasted from Nov 25 to Dec 1, 2001, Lindh had been wounded and had very little to eat and almost no time to sleep.
+From the fortress prison, he was bundled into a truck with the other prisoners and taken to the nearby town of Sheberghan where he arranged with CNN correspondent Robert Pelton to get medical care in exchange for an interview.
+According to Special Forces personnel who were present at the time Lindh, “was malnourished and in extremely overall poor condition … he appeared to be suffering from hypothermia, and exposure, and acted delirious”.
 The bullet in his thigh was not removed at this time.
 He spent the night in town and the next day was taken to the Turkish School House in Mazar-e Sharif where he was questioned by special forces over a week while receiving very little food or sleep.
-On Dec 7 he had still not received medical attention for his leg but on that day was transfered to official US military control and taken to an American military base, Camp Rhino (located 70 miles south of Kandahar).
+On Dec 7 he had still not received medical attention for his leg but on that day was transferred to official US military control and taken to an American military base, Camp Rhino (located 70 miles south of Kandahar).
 It was here while strapped to a stretcher that his clothes where cut off, placed in a metal shipping container and photographed.
 For two days he was held naked in the shipping crate, still without medical attention, before on Dec 9 he was handed over to the FBI for more questioning.
-After the questioning he received some clothing and food but was placed back into the shipping crate.
+After the questioning, he received some clothing and food but was placed back into the shipping crate.
 On Dec 14 he was flown to the USS PELELIU.
 The next day on Dec 15 almost two weeks after his capture at the prison Lindh had an operation to treat his wounds.

 Walker Growing Up

 Walker was born in Washington, D.C.(born February 9, 1981), to parents Marilyn Walker and Frank Lindh.
 He was baptized Catholic and grew up in Silver Spring, Maryland, until he was ten years old and his family moved to San Anselmo, California, in Marin County.
-Walker was sickly as a boy due to an intestinal disorder, after briefly attending several middle schools his family opted to home school him starting in 1993, when he was 12.
-He tried to go back to school but never fit in opting for self study and earning a GED at age 16.
+Walker was sickly as a boy due to an intestinal disorder, after briefly attending several middle schools his family opted to home school him starting in 1993 when he was 12.
+He tried to go back to school but never fit in opting for self-study and earning a GED at age 16.

 During this time Walker was a shut-in, rarely leaving home but increasingly participating in IRC internet chat rooms, often using fake names.
 He became a devoted fan of Hip-hop music, and engaged in extensive discussions on BBS groups about the music, sometimes pretending to be African American.
-During this time, Walker saw the Spike Lee film Malcolm X which made a deep impression on him, and began his interest in Islam.
+During this time, Walker saw the Spike Lee film Malcolm X which made a deep impression on him and began his interest in Islam.

 In 1997 he officially converted to Islam and began regularly attending mosques in Mill Valley and later San Francisco.
-In 1998, he traveled to Yemen for about ten months, to learn Arabic so that he would be able to read the Qur’an in its original language.
+In 1998, he travelled to Yemen for about ten months, to learn Arabic so that he would be able to read the Qur’an in its original language.
 He returned to the United States in 1999, living with his family for about eight months before returning to Yemen in February 2000, whence he left for Pakistan to study at an austere madrassa (Islamic school).
 It was in Pakistan that he attended a militant training camp and where he chose to go to Afghanistan in the spring of 2001.
 He was trained by a militant group funded by Osma Bin Laden and sent to front lines to fight the Northern Alliance just before the Sept 11 attacks.

 I provided my services as a soldier to the Taliban

---Lindh pleading guilty
+-Lindh pleading guilty

 The federal government initially charged Walker with the following charges: